catherinedevlin/ipython-sql/doc/tutorials/product-analytics.md

 ## Summary

 In this tutorial, we learnt how to use cell magics in JupySQL and easily run SQL queries.
-We also learnt how we can formulate complex queries using `--save` and `--with` arguments.
+We also learnt how we can formulate complex queries using `--save` argument.
 These tools come in handy when performing complex data analytics tasks like product analytics.